Blog →

 Arjun Ruparelia

-Zendesk is a great product that offers extensive customer service features.
+Zendesk is great customer service software that offers extensive features.
 But it has a caveat, it’s expensive and complex.

 If you’re not a large enterprise, chances are you’ll find Zendesk to be overkill.
 Especially since there are more user-friendly and affordable Zendesk alternatives that offer a great feature set.